 Mindfulness of breathing (Ānāpāna Sati) may seem to be the most straightforward of meditation techniques, but it is also the most profound.
-It is said that Prince Siddhartha Gautama used awareness of the breath to reach full enlightenment – the complete release of heart and mind – the highest goal of human endeavour.
+It is said that Yogi Siddhartha used awareness of the breath to reach full enlightenment – the complete release of heart and mind – the highest goal of human endeavour.

 Therefore, you have to find a quiet environment or you have to generate one.
 No place can be called completely quiet.
 Therefore, we should know how to fit the practice into our daily routine, wisely managing our household duties.
 During the 24 hours in a day, which time, which hour and which instant would be the best moment for you?
 Which time is quiet, relaxed, less active, less problematic and calmer?
 Find out and then start practicing.
 Then there will be a difference.
 Your practice of Mindfulness of Breathing can go in-depth, without disturbances.
 These prescribed locations are just examples.
 It doesn’t mean that you have to go to a forest or under a tree, or chase everybody out from the house.
 No, We should each be able to find a similar location for our own meditation.
 It depends on your circumstances.